![]() |

 10. Select Scaling.

 11. Specify the scale.
-Enter the value directly or click or at right to increase or decrease the value.
+Enter the value directly or click or

 12. If Cut Sheet is selected in the Media Source list, in the Media Size list, select the paper size for printing.